envmetagen/nanoenv/README.md

 To create the docker image with the Nanopore software

-`docker build -t emg:nanoenv -f Dockerfile`
+`docker build -t emg:nanoenv -f Dockerfile .`

 ## RUNNING